mashurul138/CSES-Practice/Greedy/Thinking Process.md

 1. sorting both array to get maximum matching
 2. tried binary search but failed
 3. then used two pointer method : if apartment fits then move both i and j , if appartment too small increment apartment, if apartment too big incremnt applicant

+Concert Ticket:
+1.First idea was finding upper bound
+2. used multiset to erase used values in nlongn time